skorch-dev/skorch/docs/user/neuralnet.rst

     new_net.initialize()  # This is important!
     new_net.load_params('some-file.pkl')

-In addition to saving the model, the history can persist by calling :func:`~skorch.net.NeuralNet.save_history` and :func:`~skorch.net.NeuralNet.load_history` methods on :class:`.NeuralNet`.
+In addition to saving the model parameters, the history can be saved and loaded by calling the :func:`~skorch.net.NeuralNet.save_history` and :func:`~skorch.net.NeuralNet.load_history` methods on :class:`.NeuralNet`.
 This feature can be used to continue training: